-Lengthy permit turnarounds and building plan review backlogs are an unfortunate trend in communities across the country.
-And while municipal leaders and building officials certainly experience a good portion of the headaches that go along with them, there are plenty of pain points to pass around.
-The backlog burden is one that’s shared among municipalities, developers, residents, and communities as a whole—posing short- and long-term implications that hamper improvement and growth.
+Lengthy permit turnarounds and building plan review backlogs are an all-too-common trend in communities across the country.
+And this backlog burden is shared among municipalities, developers, residents, and communities as a whole, posing short- and long-term implications that hamper improvement and growth.

 By taking four intentional steps to make your department more efficient, you can achieve the 5-day residential plan review turnarounds (and 10-day commercial turnarounds) that we’ve been able to deliver in our 1,000+ partner communities around the country.

 Step 1: Identify (and eliminate) wasted time spent during plan reviews

 The first big step toward faster building plan reviews is actually a handful of small steps, all of which lead to a better, smarter process for your municipality.
 In order to improve efficiencies and keep up with development, it’s important to implement these must-have approaches to plan reviews: